Approximately 6 minutes to read

 This story made me:

-12 months ago Marko Tomas said:
+about 1 year ago Marko Tomas said:

 Hey I never read the book but it sounds great, and I also gave you a bunch of wows and hearts and stuff

 Hey if you want you should read the 2nd book of my mystery series All for the Money

 Hello!
 So sorry for the wait.
 I hope my review is helpful and constructive. (: I'm reviewing this as I go along, hope that's alright.

 The first line is very gripping.
 I like the description, but I was confused if the character was supposed to have a scarred face or a scared one.
 Perhaps you could make this clearer?

 "I am Porphryion[,]" the stranger said as he painfully walked toward the boy.

 First off, interesting name.
 Can't say I've ever heard that one before.
 Second, why is Porphyrion walking in a "pained" manner?
 Is he seriously hurt?
 If so, maybe you could describe his injury a bit more.